-A slip and fall incident that occurs on a wet surface, icy walkway, broken stairs, or other dangerous conditions can lead to serious and long-lasting injuries.
-A Montgomery County slip and fall lawyer may be able to help if you or a loved one was injured in a recent fall on someone else’s property.
+Slipping and falling due to a wet surface, icy walkway, broken stairs, or other dangerous condition can lead to serious and long-lasting injuries.
+A Montgomery County slip and fall lawyer may be able to help if you or a loved one was injured in a fall on someone else’s property.
 An experienced Montgomery County, PA injury attorney can investigate whether the property owner failed to keep their premises safe and is therefore liable for your personal and financial losses.

-A fall on a dangerous surface or other property hazards can cause someone to suffer severe injuries such as spinal cord injuries, head injuries, brain trauma, back injuries, and broken bones.
+A fall on a dangerous surface or other property hazards can cause someone to suffer catastrophic injuries such as spinal cord damage, head injuries, brain trauma, back injuries, and broken bones.
 Muscle strain, soft tissue injuries, lacerations, contusions, and concussions are also common in slip and fall claims.

 If someone is tripped and injured in a fall that could have been preventable if not for the property owner’s negligence, the injured party should consult with a Montgomery County attorney to discuss what compensation may be available.
-The plaintiff could recover all types of slip and fall damages, including:
+The plaintiff could recover several different types of damages, including: